 Employees in positions represented by the Postdoctoral Researcher Organizing (PRO) bargaining unit are eligible for health insurance coverage through the Health New England / PD (HNE/PD) plan.

 Below are some plan options.
 UMASS is not responsible for these plans.
+University Health Services does not support any of these plans.

 Chinese Study Fellows https://www.uhcsr.com/chineseservicecenter

 It is the scholar's responsibility to get details about the plan they choose.
 It is important to know whether you will need to pay first and then get reimbursed (this can be very costly) and what doctors or hospitals will accept the insurance plan you choose.
 Most of these plans do NOT cover prior health problems (pre-existing conditions).
 They are travel/ accident insurance and offer minimal coverage and sometimes large deductibles.
+Call customer service to find out what medical offices accept your plan.

 Health Connector MAhealthconnector.org 1-877-623-6765 You can request to speak to someone in your native language.
 This is a comprehensive health plan that covers all health issues including pre-existing.